Resource Oblivious Sorting on Multicores: Introduction

 We present a parallel sorting algorithm, which we call {\it Sample, Partition, and Merge Sort (SPMS)}.
 It has a critical path length of $O(\log n\log\log n)$ and performs optimal $O(n\log n)$ operations with optimal sequential cache misses.
 Further, it has low caching and false sharing overhead when scheduled by a work stealing scheduler on a multicore with private caches, and is resource oblivious, i.e., it uses no machine parameters in its specification.

 At the heart of the sorting algorithm is a recursive multi-way merging procedure.
-A notable and novel aspect of this procedure is that it creates its recursive subproblems using a sample sort methodology.
+It creates its recursive subproblems using a sample sort methodology.
 We view SPMS as interleaving a merge sort with a sample sort in a natural way.
+At this high level the structure of SPMS is similar to Sharesort~\cite{CP93}, a sorting algorithm developed for the hypercube.
+In Section~\ref{sec:sort-start}, after we have given a high-level specification of SPMS, we elaborate on the similarities of and differences between SPMS and Sharesort.
+Sharesort was also adapted to several multi-level storage models in~\cite{AP94}.

 \vone

 {\bf Previous Work.} Sorting is a fundamental algorithmic problem, and has been studied extensively.
 For our purposes, the most relevant results are sequential cache-oblivious sorting, for which provably optimal algorithms are given in~\cite{FLPR99}, optimal sorting algorithms addressing pure parallelism~\cite{AKS83,Co88}, and recent work on multicore sorting \cite{BC+08,AGN08,BGS09,Va08}.
 When considering the parallelism in an algorithm, we will interchangeably use the terms critical pathlength, span, and parallel time to denote the number of parallel steps in the algorithm when it is executed with a sufficiently large number of processors to exploit all of the parallelism present in it.